Remington EDC-1201GT Lektronic

-The display is made up of 12 individual and unusually small Nixie tubes put together in a package which assures that the tubes are lined up accurately and also provides mechanical stability for the rather delicate Nixie tubes.
-The Nixie tubes benefit from integrated circuit drivers, being one of the few Nixie-display calculators that I've run across that have the Nixie tube displays driven directly by integrated circuits rather than discrete transistors.
+The display is made up of 12 individual Hitachi CD-71 Nixie tubes put together in a package that assures that the tubes are lined up accurately and also provides mechanical stability for the rather delicate Nixie tubes.
+The Nixie tubes are driven by integrated circuit drivers, which is an advancement over discrete transistor Nixie drivers in earlier Casio calculators.

 The Main Calculating Board

-The main logic board, sandwiched below the display board, makes up the calculating engine of the machine, consisting of a number of Small- and Medium-Scale Integration IC's.
+The main logic board, sandwiched below the display board, contains the calculating engine of the machine, consisting of a number of Small- and Medium-Scale Integration devices.
 The small-scale devices contain simple gates and flip-flops used for logic and sequencing functions.
-The medium-scale devices consist of shift registers (used for register storage), and the main adder circuit.
-The adder IC, a Hitachi HD3112, puts all of the circuitry that performs serial BCD (Binary-Coded Decimal) addition on one chip.
+The medium-scale devices consist of shift registers (used for register storage), and the main arithmetic circuit.
+The arithmetic IC is a Hitachi HD3112, which puts all of the circuitry that performs serial binary and BCD (Binary-Coded Decimal) addition and subtraction on a single chip.
 In earlier Casio calculators such as the Commodore AL-1000 (made by Casio for Commodore), the functions contained on this single IC required an entire 12x7-inch circuit board full of discrete components.

-The Lektronic is a very simple-minded calculator, performing only the four basic math functions.
+The Lektronic is a rather basic calculator, performing only the four basic math functions.
 It has no capability to deal with input of decimal points (notice that there is no decimal point key on the keyboard).
-The Nixie displays have decimal points in them, but they are only used for displaying the decimal point in quotients, and then, sometimes a non-intuitive method is required to determine the result.
+The Nixie displays have decimal points in them, but they are only used for displaying the decimal point in quotients, and then, sometimes the decimal point isn't placed correctly.
 For example, in operations which result in only a fractional result, the decimal point will position itself such that the user starts at the decimal point, working to the right, and when the right end of the display is hit, the user must 'wrap around' to the left end of the display to get the answer.
 For example, 1 divided by 10 results in a display of '100000000000.'
 In another example, 1 divided by 1000 results in '1000000000.00', which really means .001.
-The machine also represents negative numbers as their 10's compliment; for example, -1 is displayed as 999999999999.
-Pressing the [-=] key will compliment the number on the display.
+The machine also represents negative numbers as their 10's complement; for example, -1 is displayed as 999999999999.
+Pressing the [-=] key will complement the number on the display.
 Overall, the machine can require a bit of thought when in use because of its limitations.
 The machine has no error or overflow indication.
 Dividing by zero results in the machine trying forever to position the divisor such that subtraction from the dividend can begin -- an endless venture which results in all of the decimal points flickering wildly, and the machine being non-responsive to anything but the [C] key.
-Addition and subtraction operations which cause overdraft simply toss the overflow, wrapping back around; e.g., 999999999999 + 1 = 000000000000.
-Multiplies which overflow give useless results.
+Addition and subtraction operations which cause overflow simply wrap back around; e.g., 999999999999 + 1 = 000000000000.
+Multiplies which overflow give invalid results.
 All operations operate as expected for a machine of this vintage, with the [+=] and [-=] key adding to/subtracting from the number in the display, and multiply and divide generating a result by pressing the [+=] key.
 The machine calculates at a reasonable pace (considering its relatively slow master clock frequency of 45KHz), with the benchmark division of 999999999999 ÷ 1 taking less than 1 second to perform.
 A small slider positioned in front of the display window allows the user to manually position the commas (groups of 3 digits) to make it easier to read numbers on the display.
-The machine does sport a memory register that automatically accumulates the sum of products during multiply operations.
+The calculator provides a memory register that automatically accumulates the sum of products during multiply operations.
 The [R] key on the keyboard recalls this register to the display, clearing the register after the recall.

 The keyboard of the Lektronic uses

-high-quality keycaps with moulded in nomenclature.
+high-quality keycaps with molded in nomenclature.
 As is common on machines

-from this era, the keyboard uses magnetically-activated reed switches.
-The
+from this era, the keyboard uses magnetically-activated reed switches for

-keyboard connects to the calculating engine board via an edge connector.
+reliability.
+The keyboard connects to the calculating engine board via

-The machine uses a simple transistor-regulated linear power supply which
+an edge connector.
+The machine uses a simple transistor-regulated linear